relativitydev/relativity-trace-documentation/docs/user_documentation.md

     Trace will pull all available data again, beginning with the Start Date defined on the data source (if the Start Date is relevant to the data source type). **Depending on import profile settings, this could duplicate data in the Workspace.**
 -   Task processes (Indexing, Term Searching, Rule Evaluation, etc) run simultaneously (in parallel).
 It may take several task cycles (based on configured `Run Interval` for each task) for the end-to-end workflow to complete fully.
 -   Deleting a Trace Rule does not delete any of the corresponding Relativity infrastructure and objects that were created (i.e. dtSearch Index, Saved Searches, Batch Sets).
 -   The global dtSearch index `Trace Search Index` (created by Trace application during installation) is supported for ad-hoc searching and will be incrementally built as part of Indexing task.
-No other dtSearch indexes will incrementally build automatically.
+All dtSearch indexes whose name begins with `Trace`, but not `TraceTemp` will incrementally build automatically.

 ## 	General Infrastructure and Environment Considerations